(This blog was originally posted in July but is now updated with new information.)

 "Lauric acid in coconut oil is formed into monoglyceride monolaurin in the human or animal body.
 Monolaurin is the antiviral, antibacterial, and antiprotozoal monoglyceride used by the human or animal to destroy lipid coated viruses such as HIV, herpes, cytomegalovirus, influenza, various pathogenic bacteria including listeria monocytogenes and helicobacter pylori, and protozoa such as giardia lamblia.
 Some studies have also shown some antimicrobial effects of lauric acid."

-The combination of the three MCFAs in virgin coconut oil provide powerful and long-lasting health benefits for both people and pets.
+The combination of the three MCFAs (Lauric, Capric, and Caprylic Acids) in virgin coconut oil provide powerful and long-lasting health benefits for both people and pets.
 MCFAs, including lauric acid, are primary components of animal milk.
-Rather than being harmful to pets, they are essential for proper growth and development.
-To say that lauric acid is dangerous is unfounded and contrary to the vast majority of published research.
+They are essential for proper growth and development.
+Based on biochemical, physiological, and nutritional evidence, Lauric Acid has distinctive properties of a MCFA and is not metabolized in the same way as LCFAs.
+To say that lauric acid is dangerous and is processed in the body as a LCFA is unfounded and contrary to the published research.

 Before introducing coconut oil to your pet's diet, make sure to choose a high-quality, natural product.
 CocoTherapy therapeutic-grade virgin coconut oil is safe, unrefined, and packed full of the wonderful health benefits that make it a true "superfood."